Hexastack/wit-api/README.md

 ```
 ## Guessing (text & speech)
 This is actually where we use the api for understanding

+All the guess methods retuen a Guess Object
 ```javascript
 // this goes inside an `async function`